Big Brother Movement

-The Big Brother Movement was a youth migration program run by a non-profit organisation based in Sydney, Australia.
+The Big Brother Movement was a youth migration programme run by a non-profit organisation based in Sydney, Australia that ran from 1924 to 1983.
 It aimed to bring youths from Britain to Australia to work on farms or in the Australian outback.
-With the cooperation of the Australian Immigration Department the movement was founded by Sir Richard Linton in 1924.
+With the cooperation of the Australian Immigration Department the movement, which then was founded by Richard Linton in 1924.
 According to the Australian Dictionary of Biography, "the idea for the Big Brother Movement grew out of Linton's own experience of arriving in Sydney from New Zealand knowing that his elder brother was already there to assist him".

 According to a recently published book on the subject, the so-called Little Brother immigrant was "assigned to a Big Brother, resident citizen for advice, solace and companionship" within the framework of the patrie.

 Prior to World War II around 8,000 youths immigrated to Australia under the scheme.
 It was revived after the war and continued in a modified form in New South Wales until 1983.
-Notable "Little Brothers" included Bill Burns.
-Notable "Big Brothers" (or officeholders in the movement) included Archibald Gilchrist, Bill McCann, and Leslie Morshead.
+Notable "Little Brothers" included Bill Burns.Tony Bleasdale Notable "Big Brothers" (or officeholders in the movement) included Archibald Gilchrist, Bill McCann, and Leslie Morshead.